-Jane's Walk celebrates Jane Jacobs' legacy by encouraging people to walk their cities on free, community-led walking tours.
+Jane's Walk celebrates Jane Jacobs' legacy by encouraging people to walk their cities.

 Jane Jacobs at the White Horse Tavern in 1961 (Credit: Cervin Robinson)